 Community resources

-CEAP benefits that are available due to the 60-month lifetime limit
+CEAP benefits that are available once family exhausts TANF/SFA time limit

 Note: If necessary, explain the process for obtaining additional medical or other needed evidence.

-Note: If the adult recipient/ineligible parent is age 65 years or older or blind, approve the time limit hardship extension.
+Note: If the adult recipient is age 65 years or older, or blind, approve the TLE.

-When reviewing the adult recipient/ineligible parent’s medical evidence, if it doesn't meet the WorkFirst severity and duration requirements, refer adult recipient/ineligible parent to the TLE disability evaluation process using the Disability Determination section of the Social Services Manual.
+When reviewing the adult recipient’s medical evidence, if it doesn't meet the WorkFirst severity and duration requirements, refer adult recipient to the TLE disability evaluation process using the Disability Determination section of the Social Services Manual.
 See the Using the Sequential Evaluation Process (SEP) for TANF TLE Desk Aid for WorkFirst (for staff use only) for detailed steps.

-For each adult recipient/ineligible parent, the eJAS time limit extension tool must be completed.
+For each adult recipient, the eJAS TLE tool must be completed.
 Please see 3.6.1.16 Time Limit Extension Decisions- Step-by-step guide for complete process.

-When an adult recipient/ineligible parent doesn't meet the criteria for an extension, generate a time limit extension denial letter after completing the eJAS tool.
-Add the appropriate text to the time limit denial letter using the eJAS template text or as shown on the Time Limit Hardship Extensions chart describing the evidence the WFPS/WFSSS took into consideration when making the TLE decision.
-Notify the adult recipient/ineligible parent if they only meet some of the criteria needed to qualify.
+When an adult recipient doesn't meet the criteria for an extension, generate a TLE denial letter after completing the eJAS tool.
+Add the appropriate text to the TLE denial letter using the eJAS template text or as shown on the Time Limit Hardship Extensions chart describing the evidence the WFPS/WFSSS took into consideration when making the TLE decision.
+Notify the adult recipient if they only meet some of the criteria needed to qualify.
 Save the eJAS denial letter or print for translation, if needed.
-Don’t mail the letter until the adult recipient/ineligible parent reaches 60 months of TANF/SFA assistance to ensure the worker mails the eJAS and ACES letters are mailed at the same time.
+Don’t mail the letter until the adult recipient reaches 60 months of TANF/SFA assistance to ensure the worker mails the eJAS and ACES letters at the same time.

-Note: Don't document an adult recipient/ineligible parent's history of family violence in the eJAS letter to maintain their confidentiality and safety.
+Note: Don't document an adult recipient’s history of family violence in the eJAS letter to maintain their confidentiality and safety.

-When an adult recipient/ineligible parent qualifies for an extension, eJAS automatically enters the time limit extension code(s) 4-11 in the time limit extension tool.
-When an adult recipient/ineligible parent qualifies for more than one time limit extension, ACES automatically allows the longest extension.
-When both parents have 60 months or more on a two-parent TANF/SFA AU, and one is approved for an extension while the other is denied, approval overrides the denial in ACES and TANF/SFA remains open for the entire AU.
-The ACES notice reflects the information for the approved time limit extension.
+When an adult recipient qualifies for an extension, eJAS automatically enters the TLE code(s) 4-11 in the TLE tool.
+When an adult recipient qualifies for more than one TLE, ACES automatically allows the longest extension.
+When both parents in a two-parent TANF/SFA assistance unit have 60 months or more, and one is approved for an extension while the other is denied, approval overrides the denial in ACES and TANF/SFA remains open for the entire AU.
+The ACES notice reflects the information for the approved TLE.

-Enter the time limit decision into eJAS before the end of an adult recipient/ineligible parent’s 60 months, whenever possible, to avoid overpayments.
-ACES generates a 10-day notice in month 60 to close or extend TANF/SFA assistance based on the time limit extension decision.
-See 3.6.1.11, How do I send the time limit decision notices to the adult recipient/ineligible parent, for additional processing instructions.
+Enter the TLE decision into eJAS before the end of an adult recipient’s 60 months, whenever possible, to avoid overpayments.
+ACES generates a 10-day notice letter in month 60 to close or extend TANF/SFA assistance based on the TLE decision.
+See 3.6.1.11, How do I send the time limit decision notices to the adult recipient, for additional processing instructions.

-3.6.1.10 What happens when an adult recipient/ineligible parent doesn't qualify for any time limit extensions?
+3.6.1.10 What happens when an adult recipient doesn't qualify for any time limit extensions?

-When an adult recipient/ineligible parent doesn't qualify for a time limit extension, provide the following information regarding additional support to the family:
+When an adult recipient doesn't qualify for a TLE, provide the following information regarding additional support to the family:

 Pregnant Women Assistance (PWA) if applicant is pregnant